General Considerations

 Activity: Absorbed primarily by leaves.
 Translocated to roots and rhizomes.
 No residual activity.

 Use Suggestions: Alternative to Prowl when rotating herbicides, except Venture is applied post-emergence.
-Could be used in spring when Chateau applied with fall glyphosate.
+Could be used in spring when Chateau is applied with fall glyphosate.

 Days to Harvest: None specified on label, but normally applied in the spring.
+Nurseries & New Plantings: Safe.

 Warning: Experimental feeding studies in rats have demonstrated that the active ingredient can produce birth defects and other adverse effects in the developing fetus of rats.
 Women capable of bearing children should be particularly careful when handling this product.